textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 …somewhere in the `<body>` and save.

 There's one more task before we can see the new page.
 Switch to the [Sections panel](/administration/sections-panel), and create and edit a new section called `page2`.
-In the 'Uses page' dropdown for this section, select `page2` and then press 'Save'.
+In the 'Uses page' drop-down for this section, select `page2` and then press 'Save'.

 Return to the live site and reload the page.
 Now you have a two-page site and can link back and forth: note the URLs as you do so.
 Look at the HTML source for Page 2; once again you can see it is simply the contents of your new page template.